kube-reporting/metering-operator/Documentation/dev/developer-install.md

 # Dev Installation

-If you want to install chargeback without ALM, using what's currently in master, ***REMOVED***rst clone the repo and then run the following commands:
+If you want to install chargeback without ALM, using what's currently in master, ***REMOVED***rst start by cloning the repo.
+Next, decide which namespace you want to install Chargeback into, and set the `CHARGEBACK_NAMESPACE` environment variable to the namespace you want to use.
+By default, if it's unset, it will use the `chargeback` namespace.

+Run the following commands:

 ```
-$ export CHARGEBACK_NAMESPACE=chargeback
+$ export CHARGEBACK_NAMESPACE=chargeback-$USER
 $ ./hack/install.sh
 ```

 To uninstall simply:

 ```
-$ export CHARGEBACK_NAMESPACE=chargeback
+$ export CHARGEBACK_NAMESPACE=chargeback-$USER
 $ ./hack/uninstall.sh
 ```